unit4096/antilegacy-editor/roadmap.md

 # Antilegacy editor roadmap
-*This is a simple development roadmap for the antilegacy editor*
+**This is a simple development roadmap for the antilegacy editor**
+It lists minimal editing functionality for the editor to be considered a finished project

 ## Global